Untransforming the Mouse

 In the backward step, we have \(\mathbf{p}_\mathrm{norm}\) and are trying to solve for \(\mathbf{p}_\mathrm{clip}\), so we apply the inverse operation:

 This is a problem.
 We don't have \(w_\mathrm{clip}\), which is the homogeneous coordinate of \(\mathbf{p}_\mathrm{clip}\).
 If we had the clip space position, we wouldn't be trying to solve for it.
-Let's postpone resolving this circular dependency.
-For the moment, we'll pretend that clip space doesn't exist and untransform from normalized space directly into eye space.
+The good news is that we don't actually have to undo the division.
+Positions \(\mathbf{p}_\mathrm{clip}\) and \(\mathbf{p}_\mathrm{norm}\) are technically equivalent.
+The only difference is that one has a homogeneous coordinate and one doesn't.
+Since they are equivalent, we can untransform the normalized position directly into eye space without ever calculating the intermediate position in clip space.

 From Normalized Space to Earlier Spaces